What tenants need to know about the law

-- you can give your landlord notice (see Giving notice),
+- you can give your landlord notice (see Giving notice below)

-- you can find a new tenant to take over your place (see Assigning your place).
+- you can find a new tenant to take over your place (see Assigning your place below)

 You may also have to move out if your landlord evicts you.
-Click here for important information about eviction.
+See Eviction for more information.

 Your notice must give the date you want your tenancy to end.
 This is called the "termination date".
 Most of the time, the termination date must be the last day of a rental period.
 Usually that is the day before your rent is due.

 You must give the notice to your landlord a certain number of days before the termination date.
 If you pay your rent by the day or the week, you must give at least 28 days' notice.
 If you pay your rent by the month, you must give at least 60 days' notice.

 If you have a tenancy agreement that is for a fixed period of time, for example, a one‑year lease, you must give at least 60 days' notice and the termination date cannot be before the last day of the lease.